DanielHammerin/WarframeDucatApplication/README.md

 screen and shows the ducat value for those parts.

 ## Disclaimer
-This Android Application is a non-prfit fan creation.
+This Android Application is a non-profit fan creation.
 This app is free and all rights of ownership goes to Digital Extreme (DE) and the developers of the video game "Warframe".

 It uses google OCR Api.